 - Weddings and Catering

 - e-Commerce Product Pre-Orders

-Assets vs Liability: Is Unearned Revenue a Liability?
+Assets vs Liability: Why Is Unearned Revenue A Liability?

 Financial stability can be measured via cash flow.
 It is an indicator that a business has the money to manage costs, fund investments, and reap sizable profits.
 With unearned revenue on the cash flow statement, you get a sense of the immediate future.